How to Contribute

 d.
 Any tables, figures, charts, boxes and equations incorporated into the text should also be provided in an additional electronic file (please ensure the file is MS Word compatible).
 All print-ready images should be supplied as separate files.
 Where appropriate, you may indicate an approximate placement of the image within the text and we will endeavour to place the image on or about the position indicated.

-3. Email the above items to the following by September 1 for the Fall Issue and March 1 for the Spring Issue.
+3. Submit the above items through this form by November 30, 2023 for the Fall/Winter Issue.
 We appreciate and encourage early submissions!

 - Please use in-text citations — e.g. (Pelling, 2003, p.4) — rather than footnotes.
 References must be cited at the end of the paper in Harvard style.